ztoben/loom/readme.md

 - [ ] Different brush types
 - [ ] Saving images
 - [ ] Color picker
+- [ ] Hide tool bar behind menu on smaller screens
+- [ ] Use canvas for rendering the image
+- [ ] Fix favicon

 Icons made by <a href="https://www.flaticon.com/authors/gregor-cresnar" title="Gregor Cresnar">Gregor Cresnar</a>
 from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by